 If the Acting Character Regiment has successfully Engaged its Target, then the Target Character Model in that Regiment must move the minimum distance needed in order to Engage the Acting Character Model, if it is not already Engaged.
 This move ignores all movement restrictions.
-If there is no way for the Target Character Model, then move intervening models the minimum distance required in order to open up enough space for the Target Character to move through so that its base does not overlap with any other model's.
+If there is no way for the Target Character Model to Engage the Acting Character Model, then move intervening models the minimum distance required in order to open up enough space for the Target Character to move through so that its base does not overlap with any other model's.
 This additional movement does not trigger Attacks of Opportunity.